electron/packager/readme.md

 `app-copyright` - *String*

-  The copyrights string to use in the app plist, will be displayed in the application About box (OS X only).
+  The human-readable copyright line to use in the app plist, will be displayed in the application About box (OS X only).

 `app-version` - *String*